StarRocks/starrocks/docs/en/table_design/StarRocks_table_design.md

 ### More features

 Apart from the above features, you can adopt more features based on your business requirements to design a more robust table structure.
-For example, using [Bitmap](../) and [HLL](../) columns to accelerate deduplication counting, specifying [generated columns](../) or [auto-increment columns](../) to speed up some queries, configuring flexible and automatic mechanism for [storage cooldown](../) to reduce maintainance costs, and configuring [Colocate Join](../) to speed up multi-table JOIN queries.
-For more details, see [CREATE TABLE](../)
+For example, using Bitmap and HLL columns to accelerate deduplication counting, specifying generated columns or auto-increment columns to speed up some queries, configuring flexible and automatic mechanism for storage cooldown to reduce maintainance costs, and configuring Colocate Join to speed up multi-table JOIN queries.
+For more details, see [CREATE TABLE](../sql-reference/sql-statements/data-definition/CREATE_TABLE.md).